 In the late 1960s and early 1970s, however, the College nearly failed.
 Reeling from the social and cultural upheavals that rocked schools nationwide, the College found itself facing a serious identity crisis and declining enrollment.
 Father Michael Scanlan, TOR, who became president in 1974, helped restore the institution to the Catholic, Franciscan vision of its founders.

 The College achieved university status in 1980, changing its name to Franciscan University of Steubenville in 1986.
-During its 67 years of existence, the University has grown to a 249-acre campus with 25 buildings and a study abroad program site in Gaming, Austria.
-In 2008, the University purchased Assisi Heights, an apartment complex adjacent to campus, which, in addition to a community building, includes 42 apartment buildings with 93 student apartments.
+During its 68 years of existence, the University has grown to a 249-acre campus with 25 buildings and a study abroad program site in Gaming, Austria.
+In 2008, the University purchased Assisi Heights, an apartment complex adjacent to campus, which, in addition to a community building, includes 41 apartment buildings with 93 student apartments.
 It also houses the Christian Outreach Center, the St. Paul Center for Biblical Theology, the Franciscan Sisters, TOR, Santa Chiara Mission House, and the Franciscan Friars, TOR, Vocations House.
 Franciscan University now educates over 2,400 students each year who come from 50 states and 13 countries and nearly 300 students in distance education and online courses.
-The University also reaches over 45,000 other Catholics through its 23 adult and youth conferences.
+The University also reaches over 50,000 other Catholics through its 27 adult, young adult and youth conferences.

 Though a relatively young institution, Franciscan University has achieved national recognition from a variety of sources, including The Templeton Guide for Colleges That Encourage Character Development, National Review’s Guide to America’s Top Liberal Arts Schools, The Templeton Foundation’s Honor Rolls for Education in a Free Society, Barron’s Best Buys in College Education, U.S. News & World Report’s list of America’s Best Colleges, The Newman Guide to Choosing a Catholic College, and Kiplinger Personal Finance Magazine's list of "Best Values" in private education, and the Forbes list of America's Top Colleges.